geneontology/geneontology.github.io/_docs/contributing-go-term.md

 ## Suggesting other improvements to the ontology
 Common requests to modify terms include:
 + Suggestions for clarifying term definitions
-+ Adding synonyms or or changing synonym types
++ Adding synonyms or changing synonym types
 + Changing the position of the term in the GO hierarchy
 + Providing taxon restrictions for annotations to the term
 + etc